satansdeer/satansdeer.github.com/src/pages/posts/skills-of-an-effective-developer/index.md

 Soon the presentation was finished but no one in the team understood how that script works.

-Now the time is lost, everyone is tired and no one got anything usefull.
+Now the time is lost, everyone is tired and no one got anything useful.

 People will now have to figure out how the script works on their own or ask Michael for help.